-- Observe and assist in conducting group psychotherapy sessions for patients with dual diagnoses.
+- Observe and assist in conducting group psychotherapy and other psychiatric illnesses.

 - Develop skills to improve communication and collaboration with family members, therapists, and other treatment providers.

-The John Merck Program specializes in the assessment and treatment of children, adolescents, and adults who have a developmental disability and behavioral/mental health disorder, with a special focus in autism spectrum disorders.
-Under the supervision of experienced psychiatrists and staff, students will participate in outpatient and inpatient assessments and making treatment recommendations for children, adolescents, and adults in these specialized programs.
-Admissions to the program are due to acute psychiatric and behavioral symptomatology (e.g. aggression, depression, impulsivity, hyperactivity, self-injurious behaviors).
-Students are an active member of the treatment team, which consists of a psychiatrist, behavioral psychologist, psychiatric social worker, special education teacher and psychiatric nurse.
+The Center for Autism and Developmental Disabilities (John Merck) Program specializes in the assessment and treatment of children, adolescents and adults who have a developmental disability and behavioral/mental health disorder, with a special focus in autism spectrum disorders.
+Outpatient and inpatient assessment and treatment services are available in specialized programs for children, adolescents and adults.
+The reason for admission is acute psychiatric/behavioral symptomatology (i.e. aggression, depression, impulsivity, hyperactivity, self-injurious behaviors, etc.).
+The treatment team consists of an attending psychiatrist, child psychiatry fellow, behavioral specialist, psychiatric social worker, special education teacher, clinical pharmacist and psychiatric nurse clinician.

-- Learn about etiologies and presentations of mental retardation and autism.
+- Learn about etiologies and presentations of intellectual disability and autism.

-- Learn differential diagnosis of neuropsychiatric disorders in the developmentally disabled population using the DSM-5.
+- Learn differential diagnoses of neuropsychiatric disorders in the developmentally disabled population using DSM5.

 - Work on a treatment team and learn inpatient case formulation and therapeutic management skills.

-- Learn about working with children, adolescents, and adults with developmental disabilities and psychiatric/behavioral disorders in different treatment settings (e.g., inpatient, outpatient, day treatment, and community).
+- Learn about working with children, adolescents and adults with developmental disabilities and psychiatric/behavioral disorders in the inpatient setting.

 - Learn behavioral, psychosocial, and pharmacological treatments.